Everything you need to know...

 - Gain an understanding of science and how to apply theory to practice in sport and exercise

-- Work towards British Association of Sport and Exercise Science (BASES) accreditation.
+- Work towards a Chartered Association of Sport and Exercise Sciences (CASES) accreditation.

 - Conduct independent research and seek experience as a sport or exercise science practitioner.